NathanLBCooper/unit-of-work-example/README.md

 <br/>

-## SQLite Example with a non-database action in the transaction
+## 02: Example with events in the transaction

-Folder: *sqlite-example-with-events/*
+Folder: *02-example-with-events/*

-Another simple in-memory Sqlite example.
-This time, shows  how to include non-database actions (event publishing) in the unit of work.
-Unit of work isn't, after all, always just an abstraction of a database transaction.
+Again, this uses Sqlite and Dapper.
+This time however, it also publishes events alongside the database changes.
+This an example of how non-database actions can included in the unit of work.
+This shows how Unit of work is a bigger concept than just a database transactions.

-A transactional event publisher is included in the unit of work, so that events can commit and be rolled back along with the database changes.
-The event publisher is very basic in this example, but on commit it could do something like send messages to rabbitmq or enqueue jobs in hangfire.
+I have used this pattern in real applications, where I have used a transactional event publisher to send messages to RabbitMq and enqueue work on Hangfire.

 <br/>